Confidently prepare for a positive birth experience – Join The Birth Class

 During contractions you want to embrace the relaxing, releasing, letting go breath.
 This looks like:

 Inhaling through the nose and exhaling out of a soft, open mouth.
-Use sighs and/or sounds to lengthen your outward breath so you’re essentially “riding” the constructions with sound.
+Use sighs and/or sounds to lengthen your outward breath so you’re essentially “riding” the constractions with sound.
 In early labour these sounds will be soft and light (much like your contractions); think sighs and ahhhhhs.
 As your labour intensifies and draws you further down, your sounds will naturally get deeper and more like primal groans; think ooooohhhhhhssss, oooooms, roars and grunts

 In summary: during a contraction, you breathe in through your nose and exhale out of a soft, open mouth.
 Making sound (but not forcing sound) to help you ride the contraction.